joshgav/platform/README.md

 - Run `aws/rhel.sh` to install a bastion host with RHEL 8.5.
 - Run `aws/windows.sh` to install a host with Windows Server 2022.
-    - Use commands in `windows/ad.ps` to install and configure Active Directory.
+    - Use commands in `windows/ad.ps1` to install and configure Active Directory.
-- Run `services/rhsso.sh` to install the RHSSO operator and configure a realm.
+- Run `services/rhsso.sh` to install the RHSSO operator and configure a realm and a client.
 - Run `services/postgres.sh` to install CrunchyData PostgresQL Operator and a database instance.
 - Run `services/apiserver.sh` to deploy a Spring Boot/Spring Web API server defined at https://github.com/joshgav/spring-apiserver